 How to protect yourself

 The best way to protect yourself from virus-induced cancer is to protect yourself from getting the virus in the first place.
-That includes avoiding high-risk behaviors, such as having unprotected sex, using illegal drugs and sharing needles.
+That includes avoiding high-risk behaviors like having unprotected sex and sharing needles.

-Just as important is getting proper vaccinations, says Dr. Shepard.
+Just as important is getting proper vaccinations, stresses Dr. Shepard.
 Vaccines are available for hepatitis B and HPV.

-“These vaccines can significantly decrease your risk of infection, so they really do impact your cancer risk,” says Dr. Shepard.
+“These vaccines can significantly decrease your risk of infection, so they really do impact your cancer risk,” he says.
 “Although there are no vaccines for hepatitis C and HIV, we now have medications that can minimize the amount of virus in your body if you do get infected.”